RTippin/messenger/docs/Installation.md

 ```

 ### Install Command
-- Installs the base messenger files, publishing the [`messenger.php`][link-config] config and service provider.
+- Installs the base messenger files, publishing the [`messenger.php`][link-config] configuration file and `MessengerServiceProvider`.
-- This will also register the published service provider in your `app.php` config file inside the providers array.
+- This will also register the published service provider in your `app.php` configuration file inside the `providers` array.
 - You will be asked to confirm running this command, as well as an option to run the migrations before completion.
   - If your `Provider|User` models you are registering in `Messenger` use UUIDs instead of auto-incrementing integers as their primary keys, add the `--uuids` flag when installing.
 ```bash